gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

     suggested_reviewers wasn't defined)
     - [ ] Verify you can't review own requests
   - **Creating Access Requests (Search Based)**
-    - To setup a test environment, follow the steps laid out in `Created Access Requests (Search Based)` from the Web UI testplan and then verify the tasks below.
+    - To setup a test environment, follow the steps laid out in `Creating Access Requests (Resource Based)` from the Web UI testplan and then verify the tasks below.
     - [ ] Verify that a user can see resources based on the `searcheable-resources` rules
     - [ ] Verify you can select/input/modify reviewers
     - [ ] Verify you can view the request you created from request list (should be in a pending